replikation/poreCov/README.md

 ```

 ### Pangolin Lineage definitions
-  * Lineage determinations are quickly changing
+  * lineage determinations are quickly changing in response to the pandemic
-  * To avoid that poreCov is using too old linegage schemes a `--update` flag can be added to each poreCov run
-  * in this way poreCov is forced to automatically use the most recent pangolin version
+  * to avoid using out of date lineage schemes, a `--update` flag can be added to each poreCov run to get the most recent version-controlled pangolin container
-  * we are currently automatically building 2 times every week version controlled and tested "pangolin container" for this [see here](https://hub.docker.com/r/nanozoo/pangolin/tags?page=1&ordering=last_updated)
+  * we are currently building two times every week version-controlled pangolin container automatically, [see here](https://hub.docker.com/r/nanozoo/pangolin/tags?page=1&ordering=last_updated)
     * it is also possible to use instead of `--update` this flag: `--pangolindocker  'nanozoo/pangolin:3.1.1--2021-06-14'`
     * this way you can use other container or version, but beware some containers might not be compatible with poreCov